agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 }
 ```

 The transaction methods take a closure that itself takes a transaction object as an argument.
-This is to prevent long lived transactions and force them to be as concise as possible.
+This is to prevent long-lived transactions and force them to be as concise as possible.
 The transaction objects implement the same execution methods as the `Db` itself (`exec` / `exec_mut`).
-It is not possible to nest transactions but you can run immutable queries within a mutable transaction `TransactionMut`.
+It is not possible to nest transactions, but you can run immutable queries within a mutable transaction `TransactionMut`.

 Note that you cannot manually abort, rollback or commit the transaction.
 These are handled by the database itself based on the result of the closure.
 If it's `Ok` the transaction will be committed (in case of the `mutable` queries as there is nothing to commit for `immutable` queries).
 If the result is `Err` the transaction will be rolled back.